AgawamIdol/TheWatchTowerSkyrimeSE/README.md

 * Right Click your game in your steam library
 * Go to Properties
 * Go to the updates Tab
-* Change the drop down to "Only updaet this game when I launch it"
+* Change the drop down to "Only update this game when I launch it"